LineGM/ft_containers/README.md

 > _In this project, we must reimplement some of the STL containers, defined by the ISO 1998._

-Here are the specificities of the five containers
+Here are the specificities of the five containers:

 	Vector: a dynamic array that allows insertion at the end of the container.
 Elements can be easily access thanks with the corresponding index.